Avenskol-Productions/RimAvenskol-Biota/README.md

-# RimAvenskol-Doratorian-Bestiary
+# RimAvenskol Bestiary
-The official Avenskol Doratorian bestiary mod for Rimworld.
+The official Avenskol bestiary mod for Rimworld.